-Our host shows us to our traditional Japanese room; a pot of hot tea waits on the low table called a kotatsu.
+Our host shows us to our traditional Japanese room.
+A pot of hot tea waits on the low table called a kotatsu.
 It has an electric element under the table and is warm and snug to sit with my legs under it wrapped in a blanket.
-Futon mattresses on the floor are buried with warm, thick blankets.
-The well-heated ryokan has a rustic feel.
-The timber floors, tatami mats and framed photos of snow monkeys adorning the walls add to the ambience.
+Thick wooly blankets bury the futon mattresses on the floor.
+The well-heated ryokan has a rustic feel and the timber floors, tatami mats and framed photos of Snow monkeys adorning the walls add to the ambience.

-The food is nabemono a traditional winter specialty, served with an assortment of side dishes such as crispy tempura, zaru soba and dipping sauces.
-The chabudais (low tables) have a small gas burner at each setting and guests at the tables do their own cooking.
-Serving trays piled high with raw, fresh ingredients arrive at our table and we choose what we want, and add it to the pot.
-Bottles of local Japanese beer make a perfect accompaniment to our meal.
+For dinner, we have nabemono a traditional winter speciality, served with an assortment of side dishes such as crispy tempura, zaru soba and dipping sauces.
+The low tables have a small gas burner at each setting and we do our own cooking.
+Serving trays piled high with raw, fresh ingredients arrive at our table and we add them to the pot.
+Bottles of local Japanese beer make a perfect accompaniment to the meal.

-After breakfast, we go to the hot springs.
-The ryokan is almost covered in a blanket of snow and we make our way down stairs that are almost buried.
+After breakfast, we head to the hot springs.
+The ryokan is covered in a blanket of snow, so we carefully make our way down slippery stairs that are barely visible.
 The ryokan is the closest accommodation to the monkeys and is only a 100-metre walk across the frozen river.
-Snowflakes gently fall around us and the forest is covered with a dusting of white icing.
-Monkey footprints decorate the freshly fallen snow.
+Snowflakes gently fall around us.
+The forest is covered like a dusting of white icing sugar where monkey footprints decorate the freshly fallen snow.

-Fluffy fur and eyes the colour of warm toffee contrasts against the stark white snow.
-Babies are like soft downy teddy bears in their mother’s arms.
+Babies are like soft downy teddy bears in their mother’s arms and their fluffy fur and eyes the colour of warm toffee contrast against the stark white snow.
 The monkeys briefly seek eye contact, only to quickly look away.
-Their deep expressive eyes are mesmerising; it’s no wonder they recognise one another by them.
+Their deep expressive eyes are mesmerising and it’s no wonder they recognise one another by them.

-Only the high ranking snow monkeys go in the hot spring.
+Only the high-ranking Snow monkeys go in the hot spring.
 Monkeys of low rank are not allowed.
-We feel sorry for the low-class monkeys; their fur sprinkled with snowflakes, snuggle together trying to keep warm on the pipes carrying the warm water from the springs.
+We feel sorry for the low-class monkeys.
+Their fur soaked with snowflakes, snuggle together trying to keep warm on the pipes carrying the warm water from the springs.

-The males help in the care of the young and will carry, hug and protect them.
-The troop is led by an older male with several male helpers.
-They make all the decisions and protect the troop.
+The troop is led by an older male with several male helpers who make all the decisions and protect the troop.
+The males also help in the care of the young and will protect them.

-“Togura is the 21-year-old alpha male who took over from his older brother Torayo, who died in 2011 at 28 years old.
-The leader’s nephew is second in charge,” explains Kayo Miyati, one of the staff from the park.
+“Togura is the 21-year-old alpha male who took over from his older brother Torayo.
+He died in 2011 at 28 years old.
+Togura’s nephew is second in charge,” explains Kayo Miyati, one of the staff from the park.
 “I love animals and am just happy to work in this environment.
-I work here but I feel I am healed.”
+I work here but I feel I am healed”.

-As the sun sets and winter casts a dark shadow across the valley, the monkeys silhouetted against the snow covered boulders head back towards the ice-covered forest.
-They spend the night finding warmth in each other’s arms.
+As the sun sets and winter casts a dark shadow across the valley, the Snow monkeys go back to the ice-covered forest and spend the night finding warmth in each other’s arms.